luisdiogo2071317/azure-docs.pt-pt/articles/batch/quick-create-cli.md

 ---
-title: "Início Rápido do Azure - Executar Tarefa do Batch - CLI"
+title: Início Rápido do Azure - Executar Tarefa do Batch - CLI
 description: Aprenda mais rapidamente a executar uma tarefa do Batch com a CLI do Azure.
 services: batch
 author: dlepow